dcpedit/mod-mmm/README.md

 Place some solder on one of the hot swap socket pads.
 There should be enough solder to make a small mound.
 Place the socket into position and melt the mound of solder that was previously added while pressing down on the center of the socket.
 Be sure to avoid touching any metalic parts to prevent burns.
 Keep the soldering iron on the pad long enough for the solder to flow around the socket connector (usually around 3 to 4 seconds).
 Now solder the other socket connector to the pad.

 You can replace any of the keys in the Print Screen cluster with a rotary encoder.
-Just make sure you don't place a hotswap socket there, and solder the EC11 encoder there instead.
+Just make sure you don't place a hotswap socket there, and solder in the EC11 encoder instead.

 Also realized the logo on the back is way too busy.
-I've changed it to be a small logo on the front in v2, which is the current version.
+I've changed it to be a small logo on the front in v2, which is the current repo version.

 ### 4) Status Panel LEDs and resistors

 These three LEDs go under the status panel (NUM1, CAP1, and SCRL1).
 The short pin of the LED goes in the square pad.
 As for the accompanying 470Ω resistors (R4, R5, and R6), orientation does not matter.
-The LEDs here can be soldered in with extra height so that they sit closer to the "window" on the case, but I have not measered out what that distance should be yet.
+The LEDs here can be soldered in with extra height so that they sit closer to the "window" cutout on the case, but I have not measured out what that distance should be yet.
 Should be easy to do with some putty.

 ### 5) Switch LEDs and resistors (optional)

 These LEDs go under the caps lock, scroll lock, num lock switches.
 Depending on your switch, you may have to solder these in AFTER placing the switch into the socket.
 You can tell by looking under the switch to see if there's a hole big enough for the LED to fit through.
 If there are only 2 small holes for the LED pins, then the switch needs to go in first.
 The short pin of the LED goes in the square pad.
 As for the accompanying 10kΩ resistors (R1, R2, and R3), orientation does not matter.

+I use a higher resistance here for the white LEDs because they tend to be too bright for me personally.
+Feel free to lower the resistance if you want them brighter, or if you choose a different color.

 ### 6) Stabalizers

 Install your stabalizers of choice onto the PCB.
-For the vertical stabs, in order to counteract the curvature of the PCB, I use those adhesive stabalizer pads and cut them in half lengthwise (band-aids would work as well).
+For the vertical stabs, in order to counteract the curvature of the PCB, I used adhesive stabalizer pads and cut them in half lengthwise (band-aids would work as well).
 I then placed them on the inside half of where the stabs would sit.
 The idea here is to angle the stabs back outwards so that they remain parallel.

+Note that I made all the stab holes a tad larger in the vertical direction to allow for some wiggle room.

 ![build-3](https://user-images.githubusercontent.com/800930/232109738-f275d87e-9415-4e2d-bade-86b1453beb47.jpg)